 Course type: Online; Self-Paced

-Airway and Breathing Management course allows paramedics to develop their skills and critical reasoning in the pre-hospital environment to be able to provide care to patients with airway alterations and respiratory pathologies.
+Paramedics: Airway and Breathing Management course allows paramedics to develop their skills and critical reasoning in the pre-hospital environment to be able to provide care to patients with airway alterations and respiratory pathologies, namely, asthma exacerbation, pulmonary edema, shortness of breath, impaired airway and anaphylaxia.

 - 5 Modules

-The course consists of 5 modules with virtual patient cases, with a intermediate level of complexity.
+• 5 virtual patient cases of a basic level of complexity.

 - Online, Self-paced